 What should I be paying?

 Options wise, we’d suggest avoiding the individual rear seat option and sticking with the standard bench.
 That way you can fold the rear seats when you need an expanded boot.
-The rest is up to you, but bearing in mind this is a £165,000 car even before you’ve got jiggy with the configurator, be warned that things can get very pricey, very quickly.
+The rest is up to you, but bearing in mind this is a £188,000 car even before you’ve got jiggy with the configurator, be warned that things can get very pricey, very quickly.
+Especially when you enter the realm of the Performante, which starts north of £200k.

 And finally, there’s the social aspect.
-Public opinion on SUVs has softened considerably over the last five years, and they’re no longer perceived as the gas guzzlers they once were, but even so a Lamborghini SUV is a strong image to project.
+Public opinion on SUVs has softened considerably over the last five years, and they’re no longer perceived as the pariahs they once were, but even so a Lamborghini SUV is a strong image to project.
 One not everyone will appreciate.
-The Urus’ biggest problem is probably not any direct rivals, but the fact that for £165,000 you could buy yourself a new Range Rover and a Porsche 911 to blat around in at the weekends.
+The Urus’ biggest problem is probably not any direct rivals, but the fact that for £188,000 you could buy yourself a new Range Rover and a Porsche 911 to blat around in at the weekends.